Skip to content

 The Trust Problem

-Here's where I land on this: Riot's anti-cheat update sounds like a aggressive move against hardware-level cheating, and that's good.
+Here's where I land on this: Riot's anti-cheat update sounds like an aggressive move against hardware-level cheating, and that's good.
 DMA cheat devices are expensive, purpose-built tools that undermine competitive integrity, and making them worthless in Valorant is exactly what players have been asking for.
 But the social media team turned a clean win into a PR mess by posting a snarky one-liner that was practically engineered to be misread.
 When your software has kernel-level access to every machine it touches, you don't get to be cute about what it can and can't do to hardware.
 The backlash was entirely predictable.

 And the anxiety isn't baseless.
 Multiple players have claimed the update caused problems even on machines without cheat hardware.
 One user on Reddit described having to do a full BIOS reset and Windows reinstall after Vanguard flagged their system.
 Another said they were falsely banned and had to contact a Riot developer directly to get it reversed.
 Riot hasn't addressed these individual reports in detail, and the company's blanket assurance that "scrupulous players should be totally unaffected" doesn't do much for someone staring at a broken OS.